kevinfunk/bootstrap/docs/Sub-Theming.md

   [Bootstrap Framework] [Less] source files and a local [Less] preprocessor.
 - @link sub_theming_sass Sass Starterkit @endlink - uses the
   [Bootstrap Framework] [Sass] source files and a local [Sass] preprocessor.

-{.alert.alert-info} **Note** Using the "CDN Starterkit" is the preferred method for loading Bootstrap CSS and JS on simpler sites that do not use a site-wide CDN.
-Using a CDN Provider for loading Bootstrap, however, does mean that it depends on a third-party service.
+{.alert.alert-info} **NOTE:** Using the "CDN Starterkit" is the preferred method for loading Bootstrap CSS and JS on simpler sites that do not use a site-wide CDN.
+There are advantages and disadvantages to using a CDN Provider and you will need to weigh the benefits based on your site's requirements.
+Using a CDN Provider does mean that it depends on a third-party service.
 There is no obligation or commitment made by this project or these third-party CDN services that guarantees up-time or quality of service.
 If you need to customize Bootstrap, you must choose one of the Less or Sass Starterkits, compile the source code locally, and disable the "CDN Provider" theme setting.
-Alternatively, you may also choose to enable a site-wide CDN implementation for performance reasons.

-{.alert.alert-warning} **Warning** All locally compiled versions of Bootstrap will be superseded by any enabled "CDN Provider"; **do not use both**.
+{.alert.alert-warning} **WARNING:** All locally compiled versions of Bootstrap will be superseded by any enabled "CDN Provider"; **do not use both**.

 Once you've selected one of the above starterkits, here's how to install it: